 - 1. From the navigation panel, go to General > AiProtection. - 2.
-From the AiProtection main page, click on Network Protection. - From the Network Protection tab, click Scan.
-When done scanning, the utility displays the results on the Router Security Assessment page.
+From the AiProtection main page, click Network Protection. - 3.
+From the Network Protection tab, click Scan.

+The search results are displayed on the Router Security Assessment page.

 IMPORTANT!
-Items marked as Yes on the Router Security Assessment page is considered to be at a safe status.
-Items marked as No, Weak, or Very Weak is highly recommended to be configured accordingly.
+Items marked with Yes on the Router Security Assessment page are considered to be safe.

-- 4. (Optional) From the Router Security Assessment page, manually configure the items marked as No, Weak, or Very Weak.
-To do this: - Click an item.

-NOTE: When you click an item, the utility forwards you to the item's setting page.
+- (Optional) From the Router Security Assessment page, manually configure the items marked as No, Weak, or Very Weak.
+To do this: - a.
+Click an item to go to the item's setting page. - b.

-- b.
 From the item's security settings page, configure and make the necessary changes and click Apply when done. - c.
 Go back to the Router Security Assessment page and click Close to exit the page. - 5.
-To automatically configure the security settings, click Secure Your Router. - 6.
-When a message prompt appears, click OK.
+Click OK on the confirmation message.

-Malicious Sites Blocking
+3.6.2 Malicious Sites Blocking